Georgetown University Pre-College Online Program

 Three Learning Advantages Designed for You

-All online courses culminate in a special final project that allows you to:
+All online courses culminate in a special Final Capstone Project that allows you to:

-- Brainstorming to help you prepare for your final project
+- Brainstorming to help you prepare for your Final Capstone Project.

-- 20 to 30 hours of total instruction and course work, including engaging multimedia, simulations, and curated assignments for which you will receive guidance and support from university mentors
+- 20 to 30 hours of total instruction and course work, including engaging multimedia, simulations, and curated assignments for which you will receive guidance and support from mentors.

 How to Apply